Video and Model Details

 The Washington D.C.
 Temple is the 18th constructed and the 16th operating temple.The temple serves Church members in Washington, D.C., Virginia, Pennsylvania, Maryland, Delaware, West Virginia and New Jersey.
 It was the first Mormon temple to be built on the East Coast of the United States.
 When the temple was completed in 1974, it served all Latter-day Saints living east of the Mississippi and all Latter-day Saints in South America.

 The Washington DC Temple was announced on 15 November 1968.
 The announcement was gladly received by the thousands of members that lived east of the Mississippi River who had no nearby temple.
-A very large plot of land on a wooded hill had been bought in 1962 for the temple, and only eleven acres were cleared for the building itself.
-The rest of the land was left untouched to give the temple a remote feeling.
+A very large plot of land on a wooded hill had been purchased in 1962 for the temple.

 A groundbreaking and site dedication ceremony were held on 7 December 1968.
 Elder Hugh B. Brown presided.

 Clearing of the land started May 28, 1971.
-The site chosen for the temple was a 57-acre (23 ha) wooded hill purchased in 1962 just north of the Capital Beltway (Interstate 495).
-Only 11 acres (4.5 ha) of the site was cleared to give the area a more remote feeling.
-It was the first LDS temple since 1846 in (4688.84 centimetres) the United States east of the Mississippi River and remained the only LDS temple in eastern North America until the dedication of the Atlanta Georgia Temple in 1983.
+The site chosen for the temple was a 57-acre (23 ha) wooded hill just north of the Capital Beltway (Interstate 495).
+Only 11 acres (4.5 ha) of the site was cleared for the Temple.
+The rest of the land was left untouched to give the temple a remote feeling.

 The demand for tickets to the open house was high, and the tickets were gone before the first day of tours, so the times were extended to allow as many people as possible to attend the open house.
 The times had originally been set from 9 a.m. to 9 p.m. but were changed to 7:30 a.m. to 10:30 p.m.
 Interest in the Church was so high, that more missionaries were called to the area to answer questions.